side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2015/2015-07-24-integrating-kubernetes-and-jenkins.md

----
-:layout: post
-:title: Integrating Kubernetes and Jenkins
-:nodeid: 585
-:created: 1437747464
-:tags:
-  - general
-  - plugins
-  - video
-:author: daniel-beck
----

 [Kubernetes](http://kubernetes.io/) is an open-source project by Google that provides a platform for managing Docker containers as a cluster.
 In their own words:

 > Kubernetes is an open source orchestration system for Docker containers.
 It handles scheduling onto nodes in a compute cluster and actively manages workloads to ensure that their state matches the users declared intentions.
-Using the concepts of "labels" and "pods", it groups the containers which make up an application into logical units for easy management and discovery.
+Using the concepts of “labels” and “pods”, it groups the containers which make up an application into logical units for easy management and discovery.

 Kubernetes-related services by Google are the [Google Container Engine](https://cloud.google.com/container-engine/), a Kubernetes-powered platform for hosting and managing Docker containers, and the [Google Container Registry](https://cloud.google.com/tools/container-registry/#overview), a private Docker image registry.